 When you’ve been accused of violating your probation, you could lose the rights and freedom you had because of your probation.
 Losing those privileges can impact you, your job, and your family.
 Because of this, you may need someone on your side before you arrive at your probation hearing.

-The lawyers at Schwartz Criminal Defense Firm are here to help you protect your probation and the privileges you may have on probation.
+The lawyers at Schwartz Law Group are here to help you protect your probation and the privileges you may have on probation.
 To get help protecting your probation agreement and dispute your probation officer’s account, call 248-930-5019 or fill out the online contact form below.